[This article was first published on 17th March 2020, but is being updated regularly. Last update: 14th September 2020]

 Portugal: Exames Nacionais do Ensino Secundário (ENES) exams went ahead in July, but only for the purpose of admission to higher education.

 Russia: The Unified State Examinations have been postponed further until 3rd-23rd July.
 Students will not be required to pass these exams to obtain the Certificate of Secondary General Education; this was issued to all students in June.
-Schools will reopen for the new academic year on 1st September.
+Schools reopened for the new academic year on 1st September.
 Universities also plan to start the new academic year with face-to-face delivery, but blended learning will also be available in many institutions.

 Slovakia: The written part of the Matura exam was cancelled.

 Spain: The Evaluación de Bachillerato para el Acceso a la Universidad (EBAU) (university entrance exam) was postponed and took place in July.
-Schools will not fully reopen until September and this may be reviewed due to the recent increase in cases.
+Schools have reopened after the summer break.
 Many universities are planning to continue to deliver courses online.